yeoeun10/capstone-project-1/README.md

 # Capstone Project

 ## 📌 Project Title
-How Effective is Hand Hygiene in Preventing Infectious Disease Transmission?
+Sleep deprivatin effects on adolscents

 ## 📖 Overview
-This project investigates how hand hygiene affects the spread of infectious diseases, especially in adolescents.
+This project investigates how important sleep is, especially in adolescents.

 ## ❓ Research Question
-How effective is hand hygiene in preventing infectious disease transmission?
+How does sleep deprivation affect memory, focus, and academic performance in teenagers?

 ## 🧪 Method
 - Survey conducted among students
 - Data collected and analyzed
+- Informations from different articles and videos

 ## 📊 Results
-(You will add your results later)

 ## 📁 Files
-- survey.pdf
-- results.xlsx
-- presentation.pptx
+-

 ## 👩‍🎓 Author
-Your Name
+Sally Choi